pagopa/io-pay/README.md

 then open browser [here](http://localhost:1234/index.html?p=12345)

-it's all rights you will see something like that 👍
+You should now see something like the following 👍

 ![](./doc/2020-11-20-18-45-33.png)